 A few words about us

-Organisations from across Leicester, Leicestershire and Rutland (LLR) were on Leicester Railway Station on Thursday 13th October2016.
-The RUOK?
-Day was the third multi-agency RUOKToday? event to raise awareness of how a kind word or quick conversation can help lift the mood of someone who might be feeling low..
+RUOKToday? is a multi-agency event to raise awareness of how a kind word or quick conversation can help lift the mood of someone who might be feeling low.

 The campaign is supported by NHS, police, rail, local government, voluntary and third sector and other organisations, under the banner of RUOKToday?
 Scores of volunteers help by mingling with passengers at a designated railway station or another location.
 Their aim is to engage people in 30-second conversations.
 Among the volunteers will be senior representatives from some of the organisations participating.

 Event co-ordinator Matthew Wakely, a mental health team manager from Leicestershire Partnership NHS Trust (LPT), explained.
 “What we want to convey is a very simple concept.
 Letting someone know you are there, sharing a cup of tea and listening, sending a text message, giving some time to someone, are all ways every one of us can help.”

 There will also be a central information point close to the station entrance where travellers can pick up information about organisations who offer help, and a quiet area where people can have a more in-depth discussion if they wish to.

 Hayley Bull, Network Rail area customer services and performance advisor, one of the RUOK? organisers said: “In today’s society it is very common to experience stress, anxiety or mental ill health - or to know someone who is feeling low.
 Help and support at the right time can stop this from becoming more serious.
 We want to help raise awareness of those telling signs and how to find out more about the help that is freely and readily available to everybody.”